djaqua/SEAM/README.md

 * Should not be able to delete 0 users

-* Deleting 0 users & Cancel causes perl execution failure in seam-lib.pl at line 329
+* Deleting 0 users & Cancel causes perl execution failure in seam-lib.pl at line 329 (uId not being passed along)

-* Deleting aliases (0+) throws file not found
-    -- in anticipation, should not be able to delete 0 aliases
+* In anticipation, should not be able to delete 0 aliases

+* Add alias return-to text not showing up

+* Delete alias (0+) + Cancel causes perl execution failure in seam-lib.pl at line 329 (uId not being passed along)

 Project Hints
 =============